Mayalynn96/make-my-reame/README.md

-# ThisTimeIsTheTime
+# Test Project

 ## Description

-This should definitly work right?
+This project is to create a README generator

 ## Table of Contents
 - [Installation](#installation)